Skip to main content

 • SMO 1: Quality Assurance

-ICPAI is not responsible for Quality Assurance (QA) reviews, with the responsibility for inspections held by the Israeli Oversight Board (IOB).
+ICPAI is not responsible for quality assurance (QA) reviews, with the responsibility for inspections held by the Israeli Oversight Board (IOB).
 Reviews are mandatory for all Certified Public Accountant (CPA) firms that audit the financial statements of public and reporting companies.
 Other firms may voluntarily opt into the QA system for review.
-In its 2020 SMO Action Plan, ICPAI indicates that the system is mostly in line with SMO 1.
-As of the date of this assessment, ICPAI reports that the only gap that remains is that QA reviews only apply to firms that audit listed companies.

-As an auditing standard-setter, ICPAI has adopted the Israeli Auditing Statement # 67 "Guidelines in Respect of Quality Review in Certified Public Accounting Firms".
-The Committee for Auditing Statements of ICPAI adopted ISQC 1 in 2020.
-As of 2023, ICPAI reports that ISQM 1 and 2 are in the process of being adopted within the next five (5) years.
+As an auditing standard-setter, ICPAI is responsible for adopting relevant standards related to the QA review process.
+It has adopted the Israeli Auditing Statement #67 "Guidelines in Respect of Quality Review in Certified Public Accounting Firms" and adopted ISQC 1.
+As of 2023, ICPAI reports that ISQM 1, ISQM 2, and ISA 220 (revised) are in the process of being adopted within the next five (5) years.

-Recognizing that ICPAI is not directly responsible for QA reviews, the institute is strongly encouraged to work with IOB to address the gap that was identified in alignment at the jurisdiction level.
+Recognizing that ICPAI is not directly responsible for QA reviews, the institute is strongly encouraged to work with IOB to ensure the procedures at a jurisdictional level align with SMO 1 best practices.

 Current Status: Review & Improve